ancient-military-history

 Medieval Transformations: The Post-Roman and Viking-Age Celts

-With the decline of the Western Roman Empire, Celtic regions reasserted their independence.
+With the decline of the Western Roman Empire (5th century CE), Celtic regions reasserted their independence.
 In Ireland, Scotland, and Wales, warriors evolved a distinctive military dress that blended native traditions with late Roman survivals and new influences from Germanic and Norse invaders.
 By the 7th and 8th centuries, the typical Celtic warrior wore a long linen tunic, leather or iron greaves, and a round wooden shield with an iron boss.
 Chainmail (or byrnie) became more widespread among elites, though it remained expensive and rare compared to padded jackets (acton or gambeson).

 Irish Military Dress: The Kern and the Gallowglass

 The Gaelic Irish employed two main types of warrior: the light infantry kern (ceithearn) and the heavy mercenary gallowglass (gallóglach).
-Kerns typically wore a quilted linen jacket called a cotun, often dyed saffron yellow, with a conical leather helmet.
-Their weapons included javelins, short swords, and a distinctive hand axe.
-Gallowglasses, originally from Norse-Gaelic families in the Hebrides, wore long chainmail hauberks, an iron helmet with cheek pieces, and carried a massive two-handed sword (claymore).
-By the late medieval period, Irish armor was sometimes reinforced with imported plate pieces, but the native style remained remarkably conservative.
+Kerns typically wore a quilted linen jacket called a cotun, often dyed saffron yellow (a color derived from the Crocus sativus plant), with a conical leather helmet.
+Their weapons included javelins (gae bulga), short swords, and a distinctive hand axe that could be thrown or used in close combat.
+The cotun offered protection against minor cuts and bruises but was not proof against heavy blows.
+Kerns fought as skirmishers, using speed and mobility.

 Scottish Highland Dress in War

-In Scotland, the Highlander of the 15th–17th centuries fought wearing a belted plaid (feileadh mór) or, later, a kilt, over a linen shirt.
-Armor was minimal: many fought without body armor, relying on the targe (a round leather shield covered in tacks) and their speed.
-Wealthier clansmen wore chainmail or a jack of plate (a leather or canvas coat sewn with small iron plates).
-The iconic blue bonnet and ostrich feathers on the bonnet served as clan identifiers.
-Swords evolved from the early medieval ring-pommeled type to the distinctive basket-hilted broadsword of the 17th century.
-The Battle of Culloden (1746) marked the end of traditional Highland military dress, as the British government banned tartan after the Jacobite Rising.
+In Scotland, the Highlander of the 15th–17th centuries fought wearing a belted plaid (feileadh mór) or, later, a kilt (feileadh beag) over a linen shirt.
+Armor was minimal: many fought without body armor, relying on the targe (a round leather shield covered in brass tacks and often with a central spike) and their speed.
+Wealthier clansmen wore chainmail or a jack of plate (a leather or canvas coat sewn with small iron plates, also called a habergeon).
+The iconic blue bonnet (a knitted wool cap) with ostrich feathers on the bonnet served as clan identifiers.

 Modern Reconstructions and Archaeological Insights